Jorge Novak: Life

 Towards the end of his life he wrote to the government demanding greater action for the poor and often used strong language in order to force the point across.
 He was also seen leading demonstrations for jobs and organized soup kitchens in shanties around urban centers.
 In 2000 he encouraged one of his priests and the prominent social worker Luis Farinello to go into politics to run for a Senate seat in the October congressional elections.
 Novak issued a decree that authorized Farinello to pursue politics but removed him from all ecclesial responsibilities from his public announcement of his candidature and for the duration of his mandate if elected.
 The decree cited canon 904 of canon law which allowed Farinello to "celebrate Mass without the attendance of faithful" and exhorted Farinello to adhere to the values of the Gospel and the social teachings of the Church.

 On 28 April 1995 he issued a statement asking for forgiveness for the failure of the Argentine priesthood and episcopate to act during the 1970s when people were disappearing and being killed.
 Novak pleaded for forgiveness "for our insensitivities" while also referring to their collective "cowardice" and "omissions" which he affirmed made them complicit in the actions of the dictatorship.
 Back in 1991 he was a sharp critic of President Carlos Saul Menem for his decision to pardon Jorge Videla and other jailed leaders of the dictatorship and referred to the pardon as a "humiliating defeat" for those who suffered during the dictatorship.
 In June 2001 he gave his last sermon and discussed the growing economic crisis in which he asked: "How is it possible that in this day and age there are still people who die from hunger, condemned to illiteracy, and without a roof over their heads?"

 Novak had an operation for stomach cancer (the disease he kept a close secret) and later died from it at 4:00am on 9 July 2001.
 Twelve bishops attended his funeral as did the apostolic nuncio (later cardinal) Santos Abril y Castelló; the people shouted "Viva el Padre Jorge" and "Viva Monsignor Novak" as his casket was carried out of the church.

 Beatification process

 The cause commenced on 19 August 2017 after the Congregation for the Causes of Saints declared "nihil obstat" (no objections) and titled Novak as a Servant of God.
-The diocesan process is set to open on 11 December 2017.

-From 24 June 2016 the postulator of the cause is the current Archbishop of Mendoza Marcelo Daniel Colombo.
+On 7 April 2026, the diocese announced the cause had ceased, after a Vatican investigation discovered Novak possibly mishandled a case of priest misconduct.
+Their statement expressed "no moral judgment on the life, virtues, or pastoral action of" Novak.